impulsgraw/AL-MultipleFile-JS/README.md

 # AL-MultipleFile-JS
-Allows to call html input file dialogue with any html element and add files to form in native JavaScript
+Allows to call html input file dialogue from any html element and dynamically add files to html form.
+Written in native JavaScript+JQuery with no Flash or other third-party libraries.

 ## Requirements
 Requires **jQuery** library